 Let’s face it – sometimes the games that you’ve been playing with your dog for a couple of years can get boring.
 Playing fetch over and over again with the same slobber-covered tennis ball can get monotonous; maybe it won’t be for your dog, but variety can be the spice of life!
 The same repetitive play can get boring, fast.
 If your dog has a short attention span, using various other play-toys and techniques can help both you and your dog bond on an even deeper level.
 Basic games like tug and fetch can be improved upon and your crazy canine will thank you!
+Here are a number of fun games for your dog to choose from:

 Kids and dogs have quite a few things in common: they both have a short attention span and they both love bubbles!
 The act of bubble-chasing is just like chasing down small prey such as lizards and birds, so it activates their predatory instinct.
 A dog can be entertained by chasing, biting, and observing bubbles!
 Just make sure to buy a brand meant that is non-toxic and meant for small children.